Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds: Related work

 \section{Related work}

-Proximal Gradient Descent is a natural approach for minimizing both single and multiple objectives.
-One of the most widely studied methods for multiobjective optimization problems is steepest descent, e.g., \cite{geoffrion1968proper,gonccalves2021globally}.

-Subsequently, a proximal point method \cite{bonnel2005proximal}, that can be applied to non-smooth problems, was considered.
+Proximal Gradient Descent (PGD) is a natural approach to minimize single and multiple objectives.
+One of the most studied methods for multiobjective optimization problems is steepest descent, for example \cite{Geoffrion1968,Goncalves2022}.
+Subsequently, a proximal point method \cite{Bonnel2005}, which can be applied to non-smooth problems, was considered.
 However, this method is just a conceptual scheme and does not necessarily generate subproblems that are easy to solve.
-For non-smooth problems, a subgradient method was also developed in [10].
-A very engrossing recent paper~\cite{zhou2020regret} has presented the regret bounds for classical for n online convex optimization OCO algorithms for relative Lipschitz, but possibly non-differentiable, that has been proven to converge at a rate of $O(\frac{1}{\sqrt{K}})$ in $K$ iteration.
-More closely to our work, H.Tanabe \cite{tanabe2019proximal} proposed proximal gradient methods for unconstrained multiobjective optimization problems with, and without line searches in which every component of objective functions are defined by $F_i(x)=f_i(x)+g_i(x)$.
+For non-smooth problems, a subgradient method was also developed \cite{Bagirov2013}.
+A very comprehensive recent paper~\cite{Zhou2020} has presented the regret bounds for classic algorithms for online convex optimization with Lipschitz, but possibly non-differentiable functions, proving a regret of $O(\frac{1}{\sqrt{K}})$, with $K$ iterations at each time instant.
+With respect to multiobjective (but not online) optimization, Tanabe et al.~\cite{Tanabe2019} proposed proximal gradient methods with and without line searches for unconstrained multiobjective optimization problems, in which every objective function is of the composite form of interest in our work, $F_i(x)=f_i(x)+g_i(x)$, with $f_i$ smooth and $g_i$ merely proper and convex, but with a tractable proximal computation.

-Next we describe the literature on online time varying convex single objective optimization.
-As the first innovative paper in in this space, Zinkevich \cite{zinkevich2003online} proposed a gradient descent algorithm with a regret bound of $O(\sqrt{K})$.
-In the case that cost functions are strongly convex, the regret bound of the online gradient descent algorithm was further reduced to be $O(\log(K))$ with suitably chosen step size by several online algorithms presented in \cite{hazan2007logarithmic}.
+Next, we describe the literature on online time-varying convex single-objective optimization.
+As the first innovative paper in this space, Zinkevich \cite{Zinkevich2003} proposed a gradient descent algorithm with a regret bound of $O(\sqrt{K})$.
+In the case where the cost functions are strongly convex, the regret limit of the online gradient descent algorithm was further reduced to $O(\log(K))$ with the suitable step size chosen by several online algorithms presented in \cite{Hazan2007}.